-Gluten-Free Irish Soda Bread: My father and I use to fight over the last slice.
+Gluten-Free Irish Soda Bread: My father and I use to fight over the last slice of Irish soda bread.
 Now, I basically get this whole allergy-friendly loaf to myself!
 Irish soda bread is a quick bread that does not require yeast.
 Instead, this gluten-free recipe uses baking soda and sparkling water.
 Best served hot with dairy-free butter.

-Corned Beef Spice: I cannot trust the pre-made spice packets, so I make my own blend.
-Commonly spiced with mustard and red pepper flakes, I opt in for tumeric and a cinnamon stick to make it nightshade free.
+Corned Beef: Since I cannot trust the pre-made spice packets, I make my own blend.
+Commonly spiced with mustard seed and red pepper flakes, I opt-in for turmeric and a cinnamon stick to make it nightshade-free.

 1 tablespoon coriander

 Optional: 2 tablespoons maple syrup to the water